TokisanGames/Terrain3D/doc/docs/building_from_source.md

 ## 6. Set up the extension in Godot

+1. Build Terrain3D, then ensure binary libraries exist in `project/addons/terrain_3d/bin`.
-* Close Godot.
+2. Close Godot.
 (Not required the first time, but necessary when updating the files on subsequent builds.)
-* Copy `project/addons/terrain_3d` to your own project folder as `/addons/terrain_3d`.
+3. Copy `project/addons/terrain_3d` to your own project folder as `/addons/terrain_3d`.
-* Upon opening or switching back to Godot, it should prompt to restart.
-Do so.
-* To finalize resource importing and clear out error messages, it's best to reload the project a second time.
+4. Run Godot, using the console executable so you can see error messages.
+Restart when it prompts.
+5. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
+6. Select `Project / Reload Current Project` to restart once more.
-* Create or open a 3D scene and add a new Terrain3D node.
+7. Create or open a 3D scene and add a new Terrain3D node.
-* Select Terrain3D in the scene tree.
-In the inspector, click the down arrow to the right of the storage resource and save it as a binary .res file.
-This is optional, but highly recommended.
-Otherwise it will save terrain data as text in the current scene file.
-The other resources can be left as is or saved as text .tres.
+8. Select Terrain3D in the Scene panel.
+In the Inspector, click the down arrow to the right of the `storage` resource and save it as a binary `.res` file.
+The other resources can be left as is or saved as text `.tres`.
 These external files can be shared with other scenes.
+9. Learn how to properly [set up your textures](texture_prep.md), or skip to [importing data](import_export.md).

 ## Other Build Options